Arachnophobia is available to rent, buy and stream.

 READ MORE: JAWS

-Arachnophobia is a movie about the irrational fear of spiders so many of us carry from childhood; however, look further into the web it weaves, and there’s a lot more to this B-Movie gem.
-Marshall’s movie explores the growing political and social divide between urban and rural communities in 1990s America alongside our need to control and collect the natural world at the expense of our environment and safety.
-Here the environmental discussions at play are bold and even more timely in our post-COVID world, as the arrogant entomologist James Atherton captures two aggressive, newly discovered species of spider in Venezuela.
+Arachnophobia is a movie about the irrational fear of spiders so many of us carry from childhood; however, look further into the web it weaves, and there’s much more to this B-Movie gem.
+Marshall’s movie explores the growing political and social divide between urban and rural communities in 1990s America and our need to control and collect the natural world at the expense of our environment and safety.
+The environmental discussions are bold and even more timely in our post-COVID world, as the arrogant entomologist James Atherton (Julian Sands) captures two aggressive, newly discovered spider species in Venezuela.

-Atherton is so obsessed with his need to catalogue everything in his path that he stomps over the natural world he claims to love.
-When his American photographer Jerry Manley, suddenly dies from a severe seizure, Atherton really couldn’t care about the reason, as he places hundreds of newly discovered and now dead insects under his microscope.
-He then sends Manley’s body back to his hometown of Canaima, unaware that the new species of spider he just discovered has crawled into the coffin.
-Here Marshall questions the human need to own the natural world and the arrogance we carry in believing we are superior.
-While these themes never quite find a fully developed voice as the film scurries toward its stand-off between humans and spiders, ecological discussions form a core part of the Arachnophobia story.
+Atherton is so obsessed with his need to catalogue everything in his path that he stomps over the natural world he claims to love, so much so that when his American photographer Jerry Manley, suddenly dies from a severe seizure, Atherton doesn’t care about the reason, as he places hundreds of newly discovered and now dead insects under his microscope.
+Manley’s body is sent back to his hometown of Canaima, with Atherton unaware that a new species of spider has crawled into the coffin.
+Marshall questions the human need to own the natural world and the arrogance we carry.
+While these themes never quite find a fully developed voice as the film scurries toward its stand-off between humans and spiders, ecological discussions are never far away.

 READ MORE: CRAWL